 Campaigns are the the different types of customer-facing WalkMe content you can create using WalkMe Mobile.
-WalkMe Mobile has three Campaign types: Walk-Thrus, Launchers, and ShoutOuts.
-Additionally, there is a web-view functionality that allows adding web videos and articles in a ShoutOut (similar to WalkMe Web’s Resources).
+WalkMe Mobile has four campaign types: Walk-Thrus, Launchers, ShoutOuts, and Surveys.
+Additionally, there is a web-view functionality that allows you to add web videos and articles to a ShoutOut (similar to WalkMe Web’s Resources app).

-Though WalkMe Mobile Campaigns share names and superficial similarity with their WalkMe Web counterparts, they differ in some crucial respects.
-To learn more about these differences, as well as the ins-and-outs of building and editing campaigns, read each campaign’s respective intro article, linked to from this article.
+Though WalkMe Mobile campaigns share names and superficial similarity with their WalkMe Web counterparts, they differ in some crucial respects.
+To learn more about these differences, as well as the ins-and-outs of building and editing campaigns, read each campaign’s respective intro article, linked to from this article (see first paragraph above).

 Campaign use cases include the following:

-- Launchers: Let app end-users actively access guidance by providing them with a button or banner that, when clicked, starts another Campaign.
+- Launchers: Let end-users actively access guidance by providing them with a button or banner that, when clicked, launches another campaign;

-- “Resources” (web-view): Share articles, videos and other content available on the web with your users, within the app.
+- “Resources” (web-view): Share articles, videos, and other content available on the web with your users, all from within the app.

 - Surveys are supported via embedding a web survey in a web-view element (e.g., a Google Form).

-To learn more about building and editing the various campaigns, please visit each campain-type’s respective article (linked above).
+To learn more about building and editing the various campaigns, please visit each campaign-type’s respective article (linked above).

 Tips, Tricks, and Best Practices

-Every Campaign you model using the WYSIWYG editor may appear differently on different screen sizes.
-The WYSIWYG’s option to preview by device-type is a good way to test your Campaigns, but there may still be small discrepancies when the Campaign is rendered on an actual device.
+Every campaign you design using the WYSIWYG editor may appear differently on different screen sizes.
+The WYSIWYG’s option to preview by device-type is a good way to test your campaigns, but there may still be small discrepancies when a campaign is rendered on an actual device.
 As such, we recommend the following best practices:

-- Test Campaign UI on different devices using the Power Mode “Preview.”
+- Test campaign UI on different devices using the Power Mode’s Preview functionality;

 - Use the Refresh Campaign option when previewing in order to re-fetch the saved version.